jochemin/CISSP--Resources-notes-/1-Security and Risk Management.md

+## Domain 1 - Security and Risk Management

 - Ethics are based on doing nothing that is harmful to anyone else
 - For organizations to have consistent ethics, they must be codified in corporate laws (policies)